adabcnjs/gohugo-workshop-guide/content/docs/1-set-up.md

 ## Create a project

 To install Hugo, follow the [instructions](https://gohugo.io/getting-started/installing) on the site, depending on your operating system.
 You may need to restart the console afterwards for it to be activated.
+If you can choose between the **extended version** or not, choose the extended.
+It is required to use SCSS, which lot of themes do.

 Once it is installed, **create a new site** with `hugo new site momcorp`.
 Then move to the new folder with `cd momcorp` and start a git repository in there (`git init`), or set the origin to an already existing one.